 Livewell Southwest provides Speech and Language therapy services in Plymouth.

-South Devon and Torbay NHS Foundation Trust provides Speech and Language therapy services in South Devon and Torbay.
+Children and Family Health Devon provides Speech and Language therapy services in South Devon and Torbay.

 - What can I do as a parent carer to support a child with SLCN?

 There are many ways you can support your child’s language development.
 Here are some top tips for one to one play with your child at home.Follow your child’s leadSpend time watching what your child likes to play with.
 Next time, put out a selection of toys that your child likes.
 Wait for your child to play with their choice of toy and lead the play.
 Join in by copying or doing what your child says.
 Extend your child’s play by continuing to play next to them but show them slightly different things to do with the toys.Get down to your child’s levelMake sure your child can see your face while playing by coming down to their level.
 Children pick up lots of cues from your facial expression, eye contact and lip movements.
 Being on their level can make children feel more willing to communicate.WaitGive your child time to talk or respond by waiting.
 Comment rather than ask questions.
 Try to comment on what your child is doing rather than asking them questions.
 Talk at a level that your child can understand and learn from–not too easy and not too hard.
-Repeat key words so your child can remember them.For more information please see the parent tips at Hanen info.
+Repeat key words so your child can remember them.For more information, please see the parent tips at Hanen info.
 Additionally, Children and Family Health Devon have set up two Facebook pages containing a number of top tips.
 One of these Facebook pages has advice for preschool, the other has guidance for school-age children.